vh13294/nestjs-auth-module/README.md

 ## Front-end handling

 - On page load, that point to open route
-  - get User obj using access token if valid set global state login=true
+  - get User obj using access token, ignore error such as 400+
+  - if valid set global state login=true
   - otherwise set login=false
 - On page load, that point to protected route
   - check access token, then refresh token,
-  - Redirect to login if 401
+  - Redirect to login page if 401
   - typically handle by front end router
 - Avoid or block login page global state login=true